 What if you’ve made a mistake?

 Don’t panic.
-With all the planning in the world, it’s easy to get caught up in the excitement of Clearing and Adjustment, and realise you’ve made a mistake after you accept an offer.
+With all the planning in the world, it’s easy to get caught up in the excitement of Clearing and realise you’ve made a mistake after you accept an offer.

 Good stuff from elsewhere